pavankat/big-o-in-plain-english/README.md

 Big O is short for Big O Notiation.

-Big O is how programmers talk about algorithms.
+Big O is how programmers talk about scalability of algorithms.

 An algorithm's Big O Notation is determined by how long the algorithm takes to return output in the **worst case scenario**.

 The math term for the **worst case scenario** is **"upper bound"**.

-Example: if I gave an algorithm an array of 1000 items, it would run slower than if I gave the algorithm an array of 10 items.

 ## How do you say O(n)